Sree261/Sorting-Searching-Algorithm-Visualiser/README.md

 # *Sorting and Searching Algorithm Visualiser*

-A console based sorting and searching algorithm visualiser made using the ``` graphics.h ``` library.
+A console based sorting and searching algorithm visualizer made using the ``` graphics.h ``` library.

 * The sorting algorithms visualised are:
   * Bubble Sort
   * Selection Sort
   * Insertion Sort

-* The Searching Algorithms visualiser are:
+* The Searching Algorithms visualised are:
   * Linear Search
   * Binary Search